Karumi/AndroidAudit/README.md

 * Does the view implementation use the Android SDK tools properly?

-* Does you use third party libraries to simplify the view implementation?
+* Do you use third party libraries to simplify the view implementation?

 * Are the different features implemented in different activities or fragments?